 Someone with an ASD can be very sensitive to sensory input.
-It can be severe enough that common sensations can be discomforting or painful.
-Alternatively, they may not respond to extremes in heat, cold, or pain.
+It can be severe enough that common sensations can cause significant emotional discomfort.
+Alternatively, they may not respond at all to some extreme sensations, such as heat, cold, or pain.

-Seizures are a very common side effect of ASDs, and often begin in young autistic children or autistic teenagers.
+Seizures are a very common component of ASD.
+They often begin in young autistic children or autistic teenagers.

 This rare disorder causes benign tumors to grow in the organs, including the brain.
 The link between tuberous sclerosis and ASD is unclear.
-However, studies have shown that ASD rates are much higher among children with tuberous sclerosis than those without tuberous sclerosis.
+However, ASD rates are much higher among children with tuberous sclerosis than those without the condition.

 Autistic children often have at least some level of mental impairment.
-This can include Fragile X syndrome, which is a problem with the X chromosome, and is a very common cause of mental retardation, particularly among males.
+This can include fragile X syndrome, which is a defect on a section of the X chromosome.
+This is a very common cause of mental impairment, particularly among boys.

-Other problems someone coping with an ASD can face include aggression, odd sleeping and eating habits, and problems with digestion.
+Other problems that can accompany ASD are aggression, odd sleeping and eating habits, and digestive issues.